-17. Support use of town lands, facilities, and resources for broad-based educational experiences Community Facilities
+- 17. Support use of town lands, facilities, and resources for broad-based educational experiences - 18.
+Encourage coordination and cooperation among municipal boards

+Community Facilities

 Public Buildings

 The Town Office building is located on Mountain Road, Route 242, in the Public Safety Building alongside the Volunteer Fire Department and Town Library.
 The Town Offices provide a variety of town-related services for residents and non-residents alike.
 A dynamic team consisting of the Clerk, Assistant Clerk, Zoning Administrator, and Town Treasurer staff the office to take care of business on behalf of the Town and for the Selectboard, in collaboration with various Boards and Commissions.